© 2020 Baptist Health. All Rights Reserved.

 Myth or fact: Not all migraines come with a warning “aura”.

-FACT: Some migraines are preceded by an aura phase—in 25% to 30% of people with migraines.
+FACT: About 25% to 35% of people with migraines experience aura.
 That often consists of visual disturbances, like flashing lights and zigzag lines.
 Some people get tingling sensations that travel from one arm to one side of the face.
 These warning symptoms usually disappear within about a half hour and are followed by a severe headache.

 Myth or fact: Caffeine always makes migraines worse.